Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/tcp_server/readme_wincs02.md

     <br />

-7. Open the Terminal application \(for example, Tera Term or PuTTY\) on the PC
+8. Open the Terminal application \(for example, Tera Term or PuTTY\) on the PC

-    Connect to the “EDBG Virtual COM Port�? and configure the serial<br /> settings as follows:
+    Connect to the "EDBG Virtual COM Port" and configure the serial settings as follows:

     1. Baud: 115200
     2. Data: 8 Bits
     3. Parity: None
     4. Stop: 1 Bit
     5. Flow Control: None
-8. As the board boots up, it will connect to Home-AP and print the IP address obtained.
+9. As the board boots up, it will connect to Home-AP and print the IP address obtained.
 After establishing a successful TCP server-client connection, the application will continue listening on the socket number configured for incoming messages and then write them back to the client connected.

     ![](docs/images/GUID-080E1E25-B24A-4683-A84B-A3627F5FB163-low.png "TCP Server - Serial Logs")